AkitaEngineering/Akita-Dynamic-DDNS-for-Reticulum/README.md

 # Akita Dynamic DDNS for Reticulum

-Akita is a distributed, dynamic destination naming system (DDNS) designed for the Reticulum network.
+Akita Dynamic DDNS for Reticulum is a distributed, dynamic destination naming system (DDNS) designed for the Reticulum network.
 It provides a robust and decentralized way to associate human-readable names with dynamic Reticulum identities (RIDs).

 ## Features